 Reproduction of content appearing on this website is subject to the moderator's consent.
 Similarly, please advise us by email of any links added by writing to the Webmaster.

 Trade mark rights

-The logo "CFI, cooperation médias" (name and typeface) has been registered at the INPI [French National Industrial Property Institute] and was published in 2013.
+The logo "CFI, cooperation médias" (name and typeface) has been registered at the INPI [French National Industrial Property Institute] and was published in 2011.

 What is a cookie?